nuxencs/seasonpackarr/docs/references/deluge-primary-source-audit.md

 ### Current seasonpackarr call order

-The working tree inspected on 2026-08-08 has these paths:
+The working tree inspected on 2026-08-11 has these paths:

 - Request-level duplicate gate: `/api/candidate` checks the announce against the short-lived client inventory. `/api/pack` reuses that inventory while building its exact plan. `/api/parse` reuses the accepted plan or safely rebuilds it.
-  If the same release is already present, processing returns `StatusAlreadyInClient` before file lookup, hardlink creation, or client import.
-The current wire status is `210`, a 2xx no-action response.
+  If the same release is already present, processing returns an `already_in_client` rejection before file lookup, hardlink creation, or client import.
+The HTTP adapter returns `422 Unprocessable Entity`.
 An exact duplicate therefore does not reach any torrent-client duplicate-add path in the normal seasonpackarr flow.
 Local sources:
   `internal/http/processor_candidate.go`, `internal/http/processor_plan.go`, and